 On one side, a nice HTTPS entry point to push my data.

-On the other side, the Carel board provide a opto isolated RS485 modbus link.
+On the other side, the Carel board provides an opto-isolated RS485 Modbus link.

 The hardware must: